MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.es-es/Allfiles/Demo/Instructions/03-clean-transform-data.md

     - UnitPrice

-1. Cambie el tipo de datos de la columna UnitPrice a Número decimal fijo.
+1. Change the data type of the UnitPrice column to Fixed Decimal Number.

-1. Cambie el nombre de la columna UnitPrice a Precio unitario.
+1. Rename the UnitPrice column to Unit Price.

-1. Realice una selección múltiple de las columnas Cantidad y Unit Price y, a continuación, agregue una nueva columna en función de su multiplicación.
+1. Multi-select the Quantity and Unit Price columns, and then add a new column based on their multiplication.

-1. Cambie el nombre de la nueva columna a Sales.
+1. Rename the new column as Sales.

-## Integración de consultas
+## Integrate queries

-1. Cree una nueva consulta utilizando el conector de Excel, conectándose al archivo D:\PL300\Demo\Data\ProductCost.xlsx.
+1. Create a new query using the Excel connector, connecting to the D:\PL300\Demo\Data\ProductCost.xlsx file.

-1. Elimine la columna Product.
+1. Remove the Product column.

-1. Cambie el tipo de datos de la columna ProductCost a Número decimal fijo.
+1. Change the data type of the ProductCost column to Fixed Decimal Number.

-1. Seleccione la consulta Product y luego combínela con la consulta ProductCost, relacionando las columnas SKU.
+1. Select the Product query, and then merge with the ProductCost query, relating the SKU columns.

-1. En la ventana Niveles de privacidad, establezca el nivel de privacidad de D:\ en Organizativo.
+1. In the Privacy Levels window, set the privacy level for the D:\ to Organizational.

-1. Expanda la columna ProductCost para incluir la columna ProductCost (de la consulta ProductCost).
+1. Expand the ProductCost column to include the ProductCost column (from the ProductCost query).

-1. Cambie el nombre de la nueva columna a Cost.
+1. Rename the new column as Cost.

-## Deshabilitar y cargar consultas en el modelo de datos
+## Disable and load queries to the data model

-1. En el panel Consultas, deshabilite la consulta ProductCost.
+1. In the Queries pane, disable the ProductCost query.

-1. En la pestaña de la cinta Inicio, haga clic en el icono Cerrar y aplicar.
+1. On the Home ribbon tab, click the Close & Apply icon.

-1. En Power BI Desktop, señale las dos tablas en el panel Datos.
+1. In Power BI Desktop, point out the two tables in the Data pane.

-1. Guarde el archivo de Power BI Desktop.
+1. Save the Power BI Desktop file.

-1. Deje el archivo de Power BI Desktop abierto para la próxima demostración.
+1. Leave the Power BI Desktop file open for the next demo.